For All Ages

-The American Association of Orthodontists recommends visiting the orthodontist around age seven.
-While treatment is not often needed at this age, it allows Dr. Lepley to evaluate jaw growth and tooth eruption.
-Sometimes seeing a child this early can help prevent problems in the future.
+The American Association of Orthodontists recommends a visit to the orthodontist around age seven.
+Although treatment is not often needed at this age, it enables Dr. Lepley to evaluate jaw growth and tooth eruption.
+Sometimes, seeing a child this early can help prevent problems in the future.

 Early evaluation allows Dr. Lepley to:

 - Correct and guide the growth of your little one’s jaw to help the permanent teeth come in straight

 - Regulate the width of the upper and lower arches

 - Reduce the need for permanent tooth extractions later in life

 - Correct thumb sucking and help improve minor speech problems